Ernestine Ouandié: Personal life and career

 In her forties, Ouandié worked as head of the news bureau for the Ministry of Communication in Bafoussam.
 She was the wife of Dr. Jacques Djoko Tamnou, a biologist pharmacist, and they lived in the commune of Foumbot with their three children.
 She was a member of Cameroon's Commission Nationale des Droits de l'Homme et des Libertés (National Commission on Human Rights and Freedoms).

 Death

-Ouandié disappeared on October 27, 2009.
-On October 31, she was found dead near the Noun River between Bafoussam and Foumbot.
+Ouandié disappeared on 27 October 2009.
+On 31 October, she was found dead near the Noun River between Bafoussam and Foumbot.
 She is thought to have committed suicide.

 She is the subject of a 55-minute 2013 documentary directed by Jean-Marie Teno, Une feuille dans le vent (Leaf in the Wind).
 In interviews with Teno she talks about the injustice and suspicious circumstances of her father's death; she describes herself as feeling like a leaf on a branch cut from the tree due to her separation from him.
 She asks Teno, "How do you expect a leaf taken from a tree to survive?"
 The interview footage was filmed in 2004 and Teno decided to make the film after learning of her death.
 The African Studies Review describes it as providing "an informative and compelling snapshot of how decolonization was derailed in Cameroon".